CaseIntel Insights

 In a nutshell

 Redundancy is about the role going, not the person.
-If the work is still being done in much the same way by someone else, the dismissal may not be a genuine redundancy — and could be legally unfair.
+Where the work is still being done in much the same way — by a colleague, a reorganised team or a new hire — the "redundancy" label often does not survive scrutiny.

 The legal test